Shreif-Shouman/GPS-data-Imputation/README.md

 # GPS Data Imputation 🌍

 ## Project Overview 📖
-This project tackles the challenge of missing GPS data from vehicle trips within Austria 🇦🇹.
+This project tackles the challenge of missing GPS data from vehicle trips within Austria.
 Our goal is to enhance the granularity and accuracy of this real-world dataset through sophisticated imputation methods.

 ## Dataset Description 📊
 The dataset comprises vehicle trip data stored in two Pickle files, which includes locations, times, and various other metrics.
 We handle missing entries that are common in real-world data scenarios, improving reliability and usability.